Gitart/Gitart/README.md

 ![image](https://user-images.githubusercontent.com/3950155/196386771-8222ca67-0d04-474f-8ff2-12ae983f9f44.png)

 Hi, I’m **Arthur Savage**
-I’m create integration systems, CRM, ERP  and usefull corporate business system
+I create integration systems, CRM, ERP and a useful corporate business system.
-I’m interested in program, algortihm, order in data
+I am interested in the program, the algorithm, the order in the data
-I’m currently learning english
+I study English and new technologies
-I’m looking to collaborate in create CRM
+I am looking for cooperation in the creation of CRM

 <!---